jimklimov/fty-email/README.md

 The USER peer sends the following messages using MAILBOX SEND to FTY-EMAIL-AGENT ("fty-email") peer:

-* correlation\-id/priority/extname/action/fty\_proto ALERT message
+* correlation\-id/priority/extname/contact/fty\_proto ALERT message
-    - send notification of a type specified by 'action' for asset 'extname' with priority 'priority', where content of the notification is specified by the ALERT message
+    - send notification for asset 'extname' with priority 'priority' to 'contact', where content of the notification is specified by the ALERT message

 where